wp-plugins/social-media-manager/social-media-manager/readme.txt

 == Description ==

 Providing the ability to manage how social media sites see your blog or website.
-Facebook lets visitors choose a random thumbnail from images on your site to use when sharing; well, why not define what image you want.
+Manage your facebook sharing image, update twitter status for multiple accounts and view your digg submissions.
+More coming soon.

+== Installation ==
+Place in your plugins directory, then activate.

+== Frequently Asked Questions ==
+None Yet.

+== Changelog ==

+= 0.1 =
+Launched!

+== Screenshots ==
+1. The facebook page.
+2. The twitter page.
+3. The menu.